kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/ui-localization-checklist/task_3_implementation_progress.md

 6. Device type detection
 7. Complete home screen layout migration to design system constants
 8. Responsive header implementation with design system values
+9. All card components updated with design system dimensions
+10. Standardized card heights, spacing, and responsive breakpoints across components
+11. Enhanced accessibility with proper touch targets and semantic sizing
+12. Standardized spacing components (DSSpacing, DSPadding, DSMargin)
+13. Reusable spacing widgets with context-specific presets
+14. Responsive spacing utilities for adaptive layouts
+15. Migration of hardcoded SizedBox usage to semantic spacing components

-With these foundations and home screen implementation complete, we can now proceed with applying the responsive design system to remaining card components and other UI elements in the subsequent tasks.
+With these comprehensive updates to layout, card components, and spacing systems, we can now proceed with defining responsive breakpoints system and implementing testing for the responsive system in the subsequent tasks.

 ## Planned Approach